HomeTrendingPesto the Penguin: The King-Sized Chick Who Captured the World’s Heart

 Why was he so big as a chick?

-A combination of genetics from his large father, constant feeding from devoted foster parents, and absence of winter food shortages.
+A combination of genetics from his large father, constant feeding from devoted foster parents, and the absence of winter food shortages.

 Has he stayed that big?

-No. After molting into adult feathers, his weight settled at ~15 kg, normal for a healthy young male King Penguin.
+No. After molting into adult feathers, his weight settled at ~15 kg, normal for a healthy young male king penguin.

 What’s his personality like?